 Morganite: Romantic Shades of Pink

 In 1911, Kunz suggested naming the gemstone in honor of J. P. Morgan, the tycoon banker and gem collector who was one of Kunz's biggest customers.
 Pink beryl became known as morganite from then on.

 Ross-Simons' Morganite Collection

 A rare and bewitching gemstone, morganite's pale pink to peach shades exude feminine charm.
-Visit the Ross-Simons' web site to see what new morganite jewelry creations are available today.
+Browse our collection to see what new morganite jewelry creations are available today.

 Ross-Simons' Morganite Jewelry

 Morganite, like emerald and aquamarine, belongs to the beryl family.
 Pure beryl has no color, but the presence of manganese gives morganite its rosy glow.
 Ranging in shades from pink to peach, morganite jewelry complements all complexions.
 Ross-Simons' jewelry designers often feature this rare, captivating stone alongside other gemstones for a striking color play.
 Morganite is most often set in 14kt gold jewelry.

 Morganite is found in Afghanistan, Brazil, Madagascar and Russia, but it still remains a somewhat rare gemstone.